google/WebFundamentals/src/content/en/ilt/pwa/caching-files-with-the-service-worker.md

 `});`

-`Caches.open` returns the 'example-cache' Cache object, which is passed to the callback in `.then`.
+`Caches.open` returns the `example-cache` Cache object, which is passed to the callback in `.then`.
 We call the `add` method on this object to add the file to that cache.

 `cache.add(request)` - The add method takes a URL, retrieves it, and adds the resulting response object to the given cache.
 The key for that object will be the request, so we can retrieve this response object again later by this request.